Velas Turtle Festival is celebrated on Velas beach in Maharashtra and Velas Turtle Festival dates are from March to May.

 • It’s interesting to know that only female turtles will come back to the breeding site for laying their eggs.
 Male turtles will never come back to the beach again.

-• Female turtles will visit the shore during the late evening, make a pit on sandy beach, lay the eggs in the pit, cover it up with her fins and then leave back to sea, to never come back.
+• Female turtles will visit the shore during the late evening, make a pit on the sandy beach, lay the eggs in the pit, cover it up with her fins and then leave back to sea, to never come back.

 • The life of a turtle is so tough that no baby turtle ever receives any kind of parental love and care like human beings.